tlepple/iceberg-intro-workshop/README.md

 ---

+####  Congigure the Spark-SQL service:
-###  Initialize some variables that will be used when we start the Spark-SQL service
+In this step we will initialize some variables that will be used when we start the Spark-SQL service

 ```
 . ~/minio-output.properties